sromku/android-simple-facebook/README.md

 :small_orange_diamond: I am working to create next version of this library to support latest version Facebook SDK. **Be updated :)** <br>

 **Update : (May 20th, 2014)** <br>
 This is the branch - [v2.0](https://github.com/sromku/android-simple-facebook/tree/v2.0) that supports facebook 3.14 SDK.
 These days I making better examples and add new examples.
 Also, more testings are done.
-Once I finish to test this branch, I will merge to the `master`. **Be updated :)**
+Once I finish to test this branch, I will merge to the `master`.

 [![Gitter chat](https://badges.gitter.im/sromku/android-simple-facebook.png)](https://gitter.im/sromku/android-simple-facebook)

 ---

 Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.0 - 3.8**](https://github.com/facebook/facebook-android-sdk)